Configuring Colors and Fonts

-- Define font family for the editor and console.
-When you just open the Font or Console Fonts pages under the Colors and Fonts node, WebStorm displays Editor Font area where you can configure primary and secondary fonts, their size and line spacing.
+- Under the Color Scheme node, define the font families used in the editor and in the console.
+When you open the Font page, or Console Fonts under the Color Scheme node, WebStorm displays the Editor Font area where you can configure the primary and secondary fonts, their size and line spacing.

-- Under the Colors and Fonts node, open pages to configure specific color preferences and font types for the different supported languages and WebStorm components.
+- Under the Color Scheme node, open the corresponding pages to configure specific color preferences for the supported languages and WebStorm components.

 So far, the changes to the language defaults are made; now let's look how they can be inherited.

 In the list of language components select Keyword, and see that the keywords now have the yellow background:

 It's important to note that the checkbox Inherite values from is selected!

 Clicking the link below this checkbox leads you to the respective page under Colors Scheme node, in this case to Language Defaults.